secretstartups/handbook/people-group/learning-and-development/emotional-intelligence/social-styles/index.html.md

 ## Introducing SOCIAL STYLES

 On this page, we will detail a unique approach developed by the [TRACOM Corporation](https://tracom.com/social-style-training/model#) called SOCIAL STYLES&reg; that can be used by Managers and Individual Contributors.
-It is a framework to improve interpersonal effectivess and [emotional intelligence](/handbook/people-group/learning-and-development/emotional-intelligence/) across remote teams at GitLab.
-As a Manager, you can be more effective in your relationships with other people if you learn to focus on their behavior in an objective fashion.
+It is a framework to improve interpersonal effectivess and [emotional intelligence](/handbook/people-group/learning-and-development/emotional-intelligence/).
+As a Manager, you can be more effective in your relationships with team members if you learn to focus on their behavior in an objective fashion.
 SOCIAL STYLES is a structured approach for observing, understanding, and anticipating an individual's behavior.
 Managing in an all-remote company comes down to trust, communication, and [company-wide support of shared goals](https://about.gitlab.com/company/culture/all-remote/management/).
-Read this page to understand each one of your teammates unique SOCIAL STYLE.
+Use this page as a frame of reference to help [build trust](/about.gitlab.com/handbook/people-group/learning-and-development/building-trust) within your teams.

 ## Copyright/Trademark Recognition Statement
 Used with permission of TRACOM Group.
 All rights reserved.
 SOCIAL STYLE is a service mark of TRACOM GROUP.
 The SOCIAL STYLE MODEL is a registered trademark of TRACOM Group.
 The phrase SOCIAL STYLEs is required to be capaitalized when used due to copyright rules.

+## Drawbacks of Using Personality & Behavioral Assessments

+Personality assessments are one of many tools to help team members build trust.
+They are not intended to type-cast team members into boxes based on their results.
+It is important to remember that it is up to all of us to get to know one another on a personal and professional level instead of using the results of an assessment to make assumptions.
+Please use this page as a frame of reference when interacting with team members based on their assessed style.
+The results on an assessment should not put anyone in a box as we all have qualities that make us unique.
+The assssment does not take the place of Managers getting to know each team members, appreciate their unique strengths and full personhood, and explore the ups-and-downs within the relationship.
+SOCIAL STYLEs is only a tool and we should not resort to type-casting team members based on their results.

-## Why we need SOCIAL STYLES
+## SOCIAL STYLES Overview

-As a Manager at GitLab, SOCIAL STYLEs can help strengthen relationships, improve communication, and to predict behavior.
+As a Manager and team members at GitLab, SOCIAL STYLEs can help strengthen relationships, improve communication, and to predict behavior.
 As a people leader, you can develop a customized approach to each one of your team members based on their assessed style.
 This will enable personalization for Managers and Individual Contributors.
 It is an excellent tool for improving emotional intelligence and building relationships with your team.

 >  "The more I learn about myself, the more I am able to understand others, the more I am able to bridge the gap between us."